ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 ## ChirpStack Configuration
 ### SSL Configuration
 * Navigate to the ChirpStack Application Server config directory and generate a SSL certificate and the private key. **Note** that configuring SSL will cause the WebServer to not work without SSL anymore.
-Besides that, using a self-signed certificate will lead to a warning being shown in most browsers.
+Besides, using a self-signed certificate will lead to a warning, being shown in most browsers.
 ```sh
 sudo -i
 cd /etc/chirpstack-application-server